Djokovic–Murray rivalry: 2011 Italian Open semi-final

 Their second professional meeting on clay came at the 2011 Italian Open.
 Djokovic was dominant in the first set, breaking Murray three times and winning 6–1.
 Murray then held his serve and broke Djokovic to win the second set 6 games to 3.
 Djokovic then rallied to a 3 to 1 lead in the deciding set but Murray rallied back to serve for the match at 5 games to 4, giving him the chance to inflict Djokovic's first defeat of the year and to snap Djokovic's 38 match winning streak.
 However, two double faults from Murray allowed Djokovic to break back and win the match in a deciding tiebreak.
+It was praised as an epic.

 2012 Australian Open semi-final

 Djokovic and Murray met each other in the semifinals of the 2012 Australian Open, in one of the longest and closest fought matches the two have ever played, at 4 hours and 50 minutes long.
 Murray took a two sets to one lead in the third set, before Djokovic came back in the last two, claiming victory in five sets.
+It was the closest that Murray came to beating Djokovic at the Australian Open and has been praised as being one of the best matches between the two and an epic.
+Following its conclusion, journalist Jacob Steinberg stated that it was "the best match since the Wimbledon final in 2008".
 Djokovic later went on to defend his title against Rafael Nadal in another marathon match.

 2012 US Open final

 This was the second Grand Slam final the two played, and the first time the two had met at the US Open.
 After a 4-hour, 54 minute long final, Murray defeated Djokovic to claim his first ever major title, making him the first British man to win a Grand Slam title since Fred Perry in 1936.
 Murray claimed the first two sets, the first in a 24-minute tiebreak, and the second by 7 games to 5 after being 4–0 up at one point, before Djokovic levelled the scoring to take the match into a deciding fifth set, in which Murray regained his prior momentum and emerged victorious.
-This match equals the record set by Ivan Lendl and Mats Wilander as the longest US Open final in history, as well as the second longest major final in the Open Era, behind the 2012 Australian Open final earlier that year (which also featured Djokovic).
+This match equals the record set by Ivan Lendl and Mats Wilander as the longest US Open final in history, as well as the second longest major final in the Open Era at the time, behind the 2012 Australian Open final earlier that year (which also featured Djokovic).
 It also featured the longest ever tie-break in a US Open final, with a 12–10 final score in the first set.